-What is Rolling? – its Operations & How it Works
+What is Rolling, its Operations, Types, & How it Works?

 Rolling is classified according to the temperature of the metal rolled.
 If the metal’s temperature is above its recrystallization temperature, it is hot rolling.
 In contrast, it is known as cold rolling if the metal’s temperature is below the recrystallization temperature.
 In this reading, we’ll explore rolling, its applications, types, operations, and how it works.
 We’ll also explore cold and hot rolling in depth.